ZottiGabriele/TDA-362-ComputerGraphics/README.md

 # Description
-This is the repository for the tutorials of the course TDA362/DIT223 Computer Graphics given at Chalmers University of Technology 2019.
-It contains resources and skeleton code which is to be filled in by students in six different lab assignments and one larger project.
+This is the repository for the lab exercises and the final project of the course TDA362/DIT223 Computer Graphics given at Chalmers University of
+Technology 2019.

+For the final project I've chosen to implement real time Screen Space Ambient Occlusion in OpenGL.

-The accompanying web page to this repository is located at http://www.cse.chalmers.se/edu/course/TDA362/tutorials/index.html.
+The course web page is located at http://www.cse.chalmers.se/edu/course/TDA362/tutorials/index.html.

-Instructions on how to use this repository specifically can be found at http://www.cse.chalmers.se/edu/course/TDA362/tutorials/start.html.